isabellamarques1824/nyx-16/README.md

 HALT
 ```

-The exact instruction formats and opcode values will be defined in the ISA documentation.
+The final instruction formats, opcode values and behavior will be documented separately in the ISA specification.

 ---